pokeum/line-sdk-unreal/document/LineSDKforUnrealEngine.md

     | <img src="image/change_viewport_widget.png"  width="650"> |
     | -- |

-4. Package project to either iOS or Android, and install it to your device and run.
+4. Package project to either Android or iOS, and install it to your device and run.

 ### Trying the starter app with your own channel